mryndzionek/kbdSVGGen/README.md

 # [Atreus-like](https://github.com/technomancy/atreus) keyboard design files implemented in [diagrams](http://hackage.haskell.org/package/diagrams)

 ## :warning: This is highly experimental project
-## :warning: The generated files were not (yet) used to build an actual keyboard !
 ## :warning: Do not trust the generated files !

 ![CI](https://github.com/mryndzionek/kbdSVGGen/workflows/CI/badge.svg?branch=devel)